vadimkalaida/djinni_task1/README.md

 3. Search icon on top right, on click expands into input field, and is possible to type keywords - ready

-4. Switch button (top right bar) changes the layout - not ready
+4. Switch button (top right bar) changes the layout - ready

 5. Status button on top right, on click changes statement (online/offline) - ready